Ayushman99784/ayushmanbisht.github.io/README.md

 # Ayushman Bisht

-Hi, I'm Ayushman Bisht, a highschooler interested in AI's applications in medicine and biology!
+Hi, I'm Ayushman Bisht, a highschooler interested in applications of Artificial Intelligence in the field of Medicine and Biology!

-here is my email: ayushmanbisht600@gmail.com
+here is my email: ayushmanbisht600@gmail.com in order to contact me